Bor (Tachov District): History

 The first written mention of Bor is from 1263, when its location by a water castle is documented.
 After the settlement was looted in 1318, the walls were built.
 In 1369, Bor gained town privileges.

 Only three noble families took turns in ownership of Bor.
 Until 1650, the town was held by the Lords of Bor, later known as the Schwamberg family.
 From 1650 to 1720, it was owned by the Lords of Götzen.
 Since 1720, it was continuously owned by the Löwenstein family.
 During their rule, Bor was the centre of a large estate.

-From 1938 to 1945, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+From 1938 to 1945, Bor was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the German population was expelled.

 Economy

 Bor is home to two large producers of automotive parts that are among the most important employers in the region.
 IDEAL Automotive s.r.o., a Czech branch of German company IDEAL Automotive GmbH founded in 1999, is a manufacturer of textile parts for cars with more than 1,000 employers.
-Adient company specializes in the assembly of car seats and its factory in Bor has about 800 employees.
+Adient company specialises in the assembly of car seats and its factory in Bor has about 800 employees.

 Transport

 The D5 motorway (part of the European route E50) from Plzeň to the Czech-German border passes through the territory, north of the town proper.

-Bor lies on a railway line heading from Planá to Domažlice.
+Bor is located on the railway line Planá–Domažlice.